UOA-CS732-SE750-Students-2022/project-group-kaleidoscopic-kangaroos/README.md

 # UOA-CS732-SE750 Project
-A project built using the MERN stack.
+A flight tracking project built using the MERN stack.

+Currently, to run the project, change the directory to flight tracker frontend and follow the steps in the README located inside that directory.